-Calculators > US Federal Estate Tax Calculator for Canadians
+Home -> Calculators - > US Federal Estate Tax Calculator for Canadians

-Our calculator is a very simple one - input the amount of your US-situated assets, and the amount of your worldwide estate, all in US$.
-The results will show the gross taxes, unified credit, and net taxes that would be payable on this estate in years from 2011 to 2016.
+Our calculator is a very simple one - input the net amount of your US-situated assets, and the amount of your worldwide estate, all in US$.
+The results will show the gross taxes, unified credit, and net taxes that would be payable on this estate in certain tax years.

 Of course the actual completion of a US estate tax return would be more complicated than this, but our calculator will give you a rough idea of how much US estate tax, if any, you may be required to pay.